tihonav/cad-to-geant4-converter/README.md

   - ```input_file_1.gdml```

 ## Input
 Input files should be in the ASCII STL format.
 Usually they are assigned an extension ```.stl```.
 For some CAD software they may also be assigned an extension ```.ast```.
-A typical ASCII STL file have a following structure:
+A typical ASCII STL file has a following structure:

 ```
 solid CATIA STL